LIKO-12/liko-12.github.io/docs/graphics/drawing-sprites.md

 ## `map`

-For drawing the game's tile map.
-(Uses the map edited in the tile map editor).
+Draw the game's tile map.
+(The one edited in the tile map editor).

 ```lua
 map(destinationX, destinationY, sourceX, sourceY, sourceWidth, sourceHeight, scaleX, scaleY, spriteSheet)